-We present some new graphics of different complex polynomials using new three-step iterative method for solving nonlinear complex polynomials .
-The obtained grapha are quite interesting, new and different from graphs obtained using the Newton's method, Householder's method free from second derivatives [2], and interesting from the aesthetic point of view.
+We present some polynomiographs of different complex polynomials using two-step modified Halley's method for solving nonlinear complex polynomials.
+The obtained images are quite interesting, new and different from images by the Newton's method and Householder's method free from second derivatives [2], and interesting from the aesthetic point of view.